 Hiram Rhodes Revels (1827-1901)

 Mr. Revels served as a chaplain in the Civil War.
 After the war, he became the first African American U.S. Senator, representing the state of Mississippi.
-His time in Congress was marked by his willingness to forgive Confederates as well as his advocacy for racial equality.
+His willingness to forgive Confederates as well as his advocacy for racial equality marked his time in Congress.
 He was a true leader and a Christian.

 Doris “Dorie” Miller (1919–43)

-- BJU Press Fundamentals of Literature textbook—James Weldon Johnson & Gwendolyn Brooks
+- Fundamentals of Literature—James Weldon Johnson & Gwendolyn Brooks

-- BJU Press Elements of Literature textbook—Langston Hughes & Martin Luther King Jr.
+- Elements of Literature—Langston Hughes & Martin Luther King Jr.

 What do you highlight during Black History Month?